sharafath-ali/Namaste-React/Chapter 01 - Inception/Readme.md

 specifying crossorigin="anonymous".
 In this case, the browser fetches the script without sending any extra information along with the request.
 ```

+5. 1.
+React is a JavaScript library for building user interfaces.
+   2. ReactDOM is a package that provides methods for rendering React components in the DOM (Document Object Model) and managing their lifecycle.

+6. 1) react.development.js:

+This file is intended for development purposes.

+It includes additional development-specific features such as helpful warning messages, debugging tools, and error messages with detailed information.

+The code is not minified or optimized for size, making it larger and slower to load compared to the production version.

+It is suitable for development environments where debugging and error handling are prioritized over performance.

+2. react.production.js:

+This file is intended for production use.

+It does not include development-specific features like warning messages or debugging tools, resulting in a smaller file size and faster loading times.

+The code is minified and optimized for size, reducing the file size to improve performance in production environments.

+It is recommended to use the production version in live production environments to ensure optimal performance and reduced bandwidth usage.